ddm1293/ddm1293/README.md

 Welcome to my Github page! </br> I'm Finn Cheng.

 - 🧑🏻‍💻 I am an enthusiastic junior software engineer on the journey of continued growth and improvement.
 - :man_technologist: I currently work as a Full-stack Software Developer at the [Justice Institute of British Columbia](https://www.jibc.ca/).
-Previously, I had one year software engineer coop experience at [MacroHealth Canada](https://macrohealth.com/).
+Previously, I had one year of software engineer coop experience at [MacroHealth Canada](https://macrohealth.com/).
 - 👨‍🎓 I obtained a Bachelor of Computer Science degree from UBC.
-Before pivoting into computer science and coding, I was a lawyer in China with a Bachelor of Laws degree from the University of International Business and Economics(UIBE) in Beijing, China.
+Before pivoting into computer science and coding, I acquired a Bachelor of Laws degree from the University of International Business and Economics(UIBE) in Beijing and passed the bar exam in China.
 - Pronoun: He/Him

 <h3>Languages I am most confident in</h3>